 Bali has been a core faculty-member of APEX (Academy for Photographic Excellence)from 2006 till 2015.

-As a child he was fascinated by sketching and painting and enrolled into the Government College of Arts and Crafts Chennai, one of the India’s most esteemed art college.
-Through the course of his studies he found a passion for photography.
+As a child, he was fascinated by sketching and painting and enrolled in the Government College of Arts and Crafts Chennai, one of India’s most esteemed art colleges.
+Through the course of his studies, he found a passion for photography.
 He then worked under the mentorship of renowned photographer Sudhir Ramachandran for 6 years and further went on to start his own career in the world of photography.

-Panjiar has served on the jury of the World Press Photo Awards, the China International Press Photo Competition, Indian Express Press Photo Awards and the National Foundation of India’s annual photography fellowship.
+Panjiar has served on the jury of the World Press Photo Awards, the China International Press Photo Competition, the Indian Express Press Photo Awards, and the National Foundation of India’s annual photography fellowship.